 We have extensive operations in foreign countries.
 The net assets and liabilities of these operations are exposed to changes in foreign currency exchange rates, although such fluctuations generally do not affect income since their functional currency is typically the local currency.
 These operations also have net assets and liabilities not denominated in the functional currency, which exposes us to changes in foreign currency exchange rates that impact income.
-During the years ended December 31, 2010, 2009 and 2008, the Company reported foreign currency gains (losses) of (\$30) million, (\$79) million, and \$50 million, respectively.
-The gains and losses are primarily due to exchange rate fluctuations related to monetary asset balances denominated in currencies other than the functional currency and adjustments to our hedged positions as a result of changes in foreign currency exchange rates.
+During the years ended December 31, 2009, 2008 and 2007, the Company reported foreign currency gains (losses) of (\$79) million, \$50 million, and (\$7) million, respectively.
+The gains and losses are primarily due to exchange rate fluctuations related to monetary asset balances denominated in currencies other than the functional currency and in 2009 adjustments to our hedged positions as a result of the current economic environment.
 Strengthening of currencies against the U.S. dollar may create losses in future periods to the extent we maintain net assets and liabilities not denominated in the functional currency of the countries using the local currency as their functional currency.